kohesive/solr-undertow/README.md

 #### System Properties

 Settings from the configuration file will be overriden by system properties of the same fully qualified name (i.e. `solr.undertow.zkHost`) but also by the standard Solr system property used with Jetty (i.e. `zkHost` or `jetty.Port`).
-The following typical Solr system properties are recognized, and also set by the system so that any Solr configuration file using variable substitution will find them as expected:
+The following Solr system properties are recognized, and are also set by solr-undertow so that any Solr configuration file using variable substitution will find them as expected:

 |Solr typical|Solr-Undertow Equivalent|
 |---|---|